Social Media

 Image credit: Aja Ng – Breakfast in bed at Park Hyatt

-The busiest of the four resorts, Hirafu can best be described as buzzing.
+The busiest of the four resort areas, Hirafu can best be described as buzzing.

 Where to stay: There are multiple luxury condos and apartments, standalone chalets, villas and lodges to stay at, and the stretch across Upper, Middle and Lower Hirafu.
-Five-star boutique hotel Sansui opens December 2022, Chalet Murasaki is Niseko’s only ski-in, ski-out chalet, The Maples offers full-service slopeside apartments (don’t miss Singaporean chef Willin Low’s winter pop-up, Roketto) and then there’s the 6-bedroom chalet, Soseki.
+There’s the five-star boutique hotel Sansui, Chalet Murasaki which is Niseko’s only ski-in, ski-out chalet, The Maples which offers full-service slopeside apartments, and then there’s the 6-bedroom chalet, Soseki.

 niseko with kids travel